EarthScope/ispaq/README.md

 with the following comments in the header:

 ```
-# Preferences fall into four categories:
+# Preferences fall into five categories:
 #  * Metrics -- aliases for user defined combinations of metrics (Use with -M)
 #  * Station_SNCLs -- aliases for user defined combinations of SNCL patterns (Use with -S)
 #                     SNCL patterns are station names formatted as Network.Station.Location.Channel